-Their analysis determined that while the number and quality of our 'Entertainment & Recreational Facilities' was weaksauce (#88), our mostly great year-round weather (#25) and how mostly inexpensive doing things around here is (#5) more than made up for our short comings.
+Their analysis determined that while the number and quality of our 'Entertainment & Recreational Facilities' was weaksauce (#87), our mostly great year-round weather (#25), quality of parks (#28), and how mostly inexpensive doing things around here is (#1) more than made up for our city's short comings.

 I'm sure there will be plenty of El Pasoans who will read this and scoff at the results since El Paso bashing is a favorite past-time around here.
 I get it, we ain't for everyone.
-But don't say that there's never anything to do here; there is.
+But don't say there's never anything to do here, because there is.

 We have hiking and biking trails people from all over travel to use, and fairly new spray parks all over the city open through October.
 There are free outdoor movies and concerts on many weekends, especially in the summer.
-We have family-friendly festivals and entertainment venues like Top Golf, and the new iFLY opening soon.
+We have family-friendly festivals and entertainment venues like Top Golf, Alamo Drafthouse, and a Urban Air Adventure Indoor Trampoline Park opening soon.

-No, we don't have a Six Flags, and some events and fests cost to get in and then you have to pay for stuff once inside, but not everything worth doing is going to be free.
+No, we don't have a Six Flags, and, yes, some events and 'fests cost to get in and then you have to pay for stuff once inside, but not everything worth doing is going to be free.
 Sometimes you have to spend a little.